DiviProject/Divi/divi/doc/developer-notes.md

 - ThreadRPCServer : Remote procedure call handler, listens on port 8332 for connections and services them.

-- GenerateDivi : Generates DIVI (if wallet is enabled).
+- SetPoWThreadPool : Generates DIVI (if wallet is enabled).

 - Shutdown : Does an orderly shutdown of everything.